t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 ###### 3rd Party Source Code
 </A>

 Some of the FreeOTFE drivers (the hash/encryptions drivers in particular) are dependant on certain 3rd party software being installed.
-DoxBox's source code comes complete with 3rd party included in GitHUb under the"src\3rd\_party" directory and should be preconfigured, ready for use.
+LibreCrypt's source code comes complete with 3rd party included in GitHUb under the"src\3rd\_party" directory and should be preconfigured, ready for use.

 _Alternatively_, you may wish to download this 3rd party source from the original authors in order to verify the integrity of this software.
 For this reason, details of where this software was obtained from are included in the above directory.

 Please note that should choose the latter option, it is important that you review the individual driver notes (see separate driver directories; "\_notes.txt" files) to ensure that this software is configured correctly.
-Additionally, you may well have to modify the "my\_build\_sys.bat" files, directing them to the location where you installed said 3rd party source code, as the build process requires that certain files are copied over into the DoxBox src directories.
+Additionally, you may well have to modify the "my\_build\_sys.bat" files, directing them to the location where you installed said 3rd party source code, as the build process requires that certain files are copied over into the LibreCrypt src directories.
 (Annoying, but this is a requirement of the MS "build.exe" command)

 The LibTomCrypt source in particular had minor configuration changes to tomcrypt\_cfg.h and tomcrypt\_custom.h; please compare the original source (a copy of its release ZIP file is stored under src\3rd\_party\libtomcrypt) with the modified version (uncompressed in a directory under this one)

 <A NAME="level_5_heading_2">
-##### Building the DoxBox Drivers (.sys files)
+##### Building the LibreCrypt Drivers (.sys files)
 </A>

 Either: